wellsilver/Frea/README.md

 hia to contribute just download the src and do anything you want theres some things at the bottom

+using gnu-gcc im on mingw so

+keep away from anything like literally anything dynamic I just want this to be a single exe and some files and yeah

 ## Current features

 ### basic: